Mahima0107/EDA_2/README.md

 # EDA2_Assignment

- Identify and analyze demographics with varying levels of thyroid cancer risk using a data-driven approach
+ Identify and analyze demographics with varying levels of thyroid cancer risk using a data-driven approach.It encompasses a wide range of demographic, environmental, and medical attributes, making it suitable for various analytical and predictive modeling tasks.

 - In this dataset There are  17 columns and 212690 rows.
 - I used pandas , matplotlib and seaborn  library for Data Cleaning: pandas provides tools to handle missing values, duplicates, and inconsistent data entries.